cauterize-tools/cauterize/README.md

   know how long each operation can possibly take.
 * Must have methods for detecting protocol drift early - embedded systems are often harder to update than desktop systems.
 They have longer deployment in more unusual conditions.
-Therefor, it is very important that the version of the messages being used by the embedded systems is detectable by its partner systems and that they be kept in sync.
+Therefore, it is very important that the version of the messages being used by the embedded systems is detectable by its partner systems and that they be kept in sync.
 * Specifications must be precise in as many ways as possible - many embedded